What Consumers Research Before Calling

 If you don’t have any reviews, you need to get some!
 No one wants to be someone else’s first customer.
 Be sure you’re asking your current customers to give you a review, whether it’s on Google, Yelp!, Facebook, wherever.
 People are going to gather this information to see if they’re going to use your services, so you have to put your best online foot forward.

 Where we come in is we give our clients this reputation that gives our potential customers this warm and fuzzy feeling.
 It’s tough to track the warm and fuzzies, but we all know that we make buying decisions with our gut, not necessarily with our brains.
-Our job as a social media firm is to make sure that whenever someone researches one of our clients they are getting those warm and fuzzy feelings, and they think “Wow!
+Our job as a social media firm is to make sure that whenever someone does research one of our clients they are getting those warm and fuzzy feelings, and they think “Wow!
 This is a person/business that I can really trust!”

 So make sure you Google your business, look over your social media accounts and make sure they’re up to date, and make sure you’re asking for reviews!